 Schedule Your Tune-Up Today

-When it’s time for your furnace tune-up, Gold Medal Service is here for you.
+When it’s time for your furnace tune-up, the team at Gold Medal is here for you.
+Our technicians provide exceptional heating repair services in Brick, NJ and other areas.
 For over 24 years, our heating technicians have been the ones families trust to get their furnaces cleaned and operating efficiently.
-Call 732-638-4317 or schedule an appointment online today.
+Call (732) 638-4317 or schedule an appointment online today.